humanitec-architecture/example-library/resource-graph-patterns/break-a-loop-additional-resource/README.md

     aws-role --> k8s-service-account
 ```

 The loop arises because it is necessary to generate both the Kubernetes service account name and the aws-role dynamically.
-This because these need to be unique for each workload in the application.
-Essentially, both resources require the same 2 pieces of information.
+This is because these need to be unique for each Workload in the Application.
+Essentially, both resources require the same two pieces of information.

 There are two ways to break the loop: